 Question Four: How do you contact them if you need assistance after business hours?

-Threats against your property are not only going to occur during normal business hours, so make sure that you choose a security company who offers a 24/7 live customer support number.
-Verify this information for every company you interview by calling their support telephone number late at night or on the weekend to see if someone does answer and you are able to quickly get the assistance you require.
+Threats against your property are not only going to occur during regular business hours, so make sure that you choose a security company who offers a 24/7 live customer support number.
+Verify this information for every company you interview by calling their support telephone number late at night or on the weekend to see if someone does answer and you can quickly get the assistance you require.

 Question Five: What Training Requirements Do You Utilize for Your Security Officers?